 As a video diary for reflection and project support.

-As a knowledge database for individual teams.
+As a knowledge base for individual teams.